 Facet disease occurs when there is a degeneration of one or more of your facet joints.
 Just like many joints in your body, these structures have cartilage that promotes smooth movement at the points where vertebrae are stacked on top of each other.
-Cartilage naturally deteriorates over time, and this degeneration is the most common cause of facet disease, but it can also be caused by injury or misuse.
+Facet disease can be a debilitating condition.
+Patients often suffer from chronic pain and symptoms associated with the condition.

 Before looking into treatment options, it is important to understand the condition itself.
 Facet disease occurs during the degeneration of the facet joints, which connect the vertebrae in your spine together.
 This can cause pain, numbness and weakness, often impacting a patient’s quality of life.
 Learning more about this condition in the following article can be the first step in regaining your life.

 Like all joints in your body, facet joints are covered in cartilage, which lubricates the joints to ensure smooth movement.
 During the natural aging process, this cartilage begins to deteriorate, becoming the number one cause of facet disease.
 However, facet disease can also be caused by misuse or injury in some cases.
 Because facet joints offer stability, support and mobility, during the deterioration of these joints, patients often experience chronic symptoms.
 These generally include:

 - Leg pain

 Before seeking surgical options, it is always recommended that patients exhaust all conservative treatments, such as physical therapy, chiropractic manipulation, pain medication, anti-inflammatories and cortisone injections.
 If conservative treatments have failed to offer you relief after several weeks or months, contact Laser Spine Institute to learn how our board-certified surgeons+ may be able to treat your facet disease symptoms.